saurabhpandey9/Competitive-Programming/Data-Structure-and-Algorithms/CPP/Number_theory/Readme.md

-#Algorithms Related to Number theory in CP
+# Algorithms Related to Number theory in CP #

+* Prime number calculation using sieve of Eratosthenes
+* Euclid's Algorithms